ptaconet/modisfast/README.md

     extent contributes to climate change.
 If we download only the data that is need (rather than e.g a whole MODIS tile, or a global SMAP or GPM dataset), we contribute to digital sobriety.
-  - **Support of the open-source movement** : The OPeNDAP is developed and advanced openly and collaboratively, by the non-profit [OPeNDAP, Inc.](https://www.opendap.org/about).
+  - **Supporting the open-source movement** : The OPeNDAP is developed and advanced openly and collaboratively, by the non-profit [OPeNDAP, Inc.](https://www.opendap.org/about).
 It is more and more used, by major Earth science data providers worldwide (e.g. NASA or NOAA).